The Footsteps of Jesus

 churches, there is something about love, especially about brotherly love, in

 them all.
-Addressing the Romans, the apostle says, "Be kindly affectioned
+Addressing the Romans, the apostle says, "Love each other with

-love one another."
-If we turn to his first epistle to the Corinthians, we
+another."
+If we turn to his first epistle to the Corinthians, we have one

 explained, and its influence strikingly represented; and in the second